-- 1. Complete 128 credit hours with a grade point average of not less than 2.0. - 2.
-Satisfy the General Education Core Curriculum. - Pass a course of study and examination of the Constitutions of the United States and the State of Missouri by completing HS 104 or HS 105 or PS 100. - Complete an academic major with a grade point of at least 2.0, with no grade less than "C", and no pass/fail grades in the major. - 5.
+- Complete 128 credit hours with a grade point average of not less than 2.0. - 2.
+Satisfy the General Education Core Curriculum. - Pass a course of study and examination of the Constitutions of the United States and the State of Missouri by completing HS 104 or HS 105 or PS 100. - 4.
+Complete an academic major with a grade point of at least 2.0, with no grade less than "C", and no pass/fail grades in the major. (\Note: BFA degree requires an overall grade point average of at least 2.5 and a minimum of 3.0 grade point average in the in the major) - 5.
 Complete in residence the last 30 credit hours. - 6.
-Complete 40 semester hours of upper division courses. - Satisfy the final year graduation plan worked out during the junior year with the student's adviser and approved by the Registrar. - 8.
-Complete the major assessment requirement. - 9.
-Merit the recommendation of the faculty. - 10.
+Complete 40 semester hours of upper division courses. - 7.
+Complete the major assessment requirement. - 8.
+Merit the recommendation of the faculty. - 9.
 Pay graduation fee of \$100.